pixilab/net-blocks/README.md

 _Please inspect and make yourself familiar with the steps inside each script._

 **Step 1**
 Installs Blocks, OpenJDK (java runtime environment), Codemeter(for licensing) and some administrative tools.
-This step leaves us with a server listening on port 8080. (http://<ip-of-your-server>:8080/edit will open Blocks editor) If this is all you need no further action is required.
+This step leaves you with a server listening on port 8080.
+Once done, http://ip-address-of-your-server:8080/edit will open Blocks' editor.
+If this is all you need no further action is required.
 [Install Blocks](#install-blocks)

 **Step 2**
-Installs and configure NGINX to act as a reverse proxy in front of Blocks.
-This step leaver us with a server listening on port 80.
+Installs and configure NGINX to act as a reverse proxy in front of Blocks, resulting in a server listening on port 80, with nginx serving static files, thereby offloading this duty from Blocks.
-(http://<ip-of-your-server>/edit will open Blocks editor) If this is all you need no further action is required.
+Once done, http://ip-address-of-your-server/edit will open Blocks' editor.
 [Install NGINX](#install-nginx)

 **Step 3**
-Adds a domain name, certificates and makes NGINX listen to port 443.
-Enables https access on standard https port 443. (https://<server-domain-namer>/edit will open Blocks editor)
+Adds a domain name, an SSL certificates and makes NGINX listen on port 443.
+This enables encrypted https access to blocks.
+Once done, https://your-domain-name/edit will open Blocks' editor.
+Note that for this step to succeed, your server must be accessible from the internet on port 80 using your-domain-name.
 [Add your domain name](#set-up-a-domain-name)

 ## Set up a computer
 Create a virtual server running Debian-based Linux.
 The installation scripts is tested on Ubuntu 22.04LTS minimized server version running in HyperV virtualisation environment.
 The script can also be used to configure a droplet with a 3rd party provider such as Digital Oscean or equivalent.

 ## Install Blocks
 Log in to the server using ssh as the root (or a _sudoer_) user.